Michel scores 3 TDs, Patriots roll past Chargers 41-28

 New England scored on its first four possessions of the game to build a 35-7 halftime lead.

 Julian Edelman had nine catches for 151 yards.
+He said the run game opened up the field for the rest of the offense.

+“It was awesome to get Sony out there trucking,” said Edelman.
+“Rex (Burkhead) was out there, he scored.
+And ‘Sweet Feet’ (James White) being ‘Sweet Feet’.
+Sony’s over there being a little horse.
+It was awesome.”

 The Chargers added three touchdowns in the second half , but it was much too late.

 Los Angeles lost for just the second time on the road (8-2) and first time outside Los Angeles this season.
-In its past four trips to the playoffs, Los Angeles has lost in the divisional round.
+In their past four trips to the playoffs, the Chargers have lost in the divisional round.

 Rivers seemed poised to keep Los Angeles in the game, connecting with Keenan Allen for a 43-yard score on Los Angeles’ first offensive possession.
 It was the longest touchdown of Allen’s career, including the postseason.